Campuses and locations

-If you are searching for a challenging and rewarding career that will utilise your communication and leadership skills to shape the future of children, then the Master of Teaching (Primary) is for you.
-Using your existing degree as a foundation, the Master of Teaching (Primary) offers you a highly-regarded advanced teaching program.
+If you are searching for a challenging and rewarding career that will utilise your communication and leadership skills to help shape our children’s future, then the Master of Teaching (Primary) is for you.
+Using your existing Bachelor degree as a foundation, the Master of Teaching (Primary) offers you a highly regarded fully accredited teaching program.

-Our program, which you will study in three trimesters per year, incorporates Quality Teaching, the NSW model of pedagogy which was developed and refined by researchers at the University of Newcastle.
+Our program, which you will study over four trimesters in total, incorporates Quality Teaching, the NSW model of pedagogy which was developed and refined by researchers at the University of Newcastle.
 The courses you will study will develop the knowledge, skills, and dispositions you will need for a successful career in teaching.

-For more information about this program, check out our Master of Teaching (Primary) admissions booklet.
+For more information about this program, check out our Master of Teaching (Primary) admissions booklet (PDF, 711.81 KB).

 The University of Newcastle’s Master of Teaching (Primary) will see you complete 150 units of core courses and 10 units of electives.
 The core courses place focus on the following key learning areas:

 The program will also see you study Aboriginal education, how to teach children with special needs, and educational psychology and sociology, using and undertaking research in your classroom.
-In support of your theoretical learning, you will also complete 60 days of formal professional experience in the classroom, and 5 days of Work Integrated Learning in educational settings.
+In support of your theoretical learning, you will also complete 60 days of formal professional experience in the classroom, and 5 days of career-ready placement in educational settings.
 You will have the opportunity to build relationships with schools integrated within the program.

 This degree requires students to participate in placements in NSW Department of Education or other NSW schools, service, or relevant education facility.
 During placement, students will be subject to the policies and procedures of the placement facility.
 Students must meet all the Education Placement Requirements, including a NSW Working with Children clearance.